Whoever Digs a Pit, or a Few Words About the Antlion

 The following article was originally published in the journal for educators Biologia w Szkole (eng.
 Biology in School) (1/2023):

 We can identify a wide range of strategies used by heterotrophic organisms to obtain food.
 One of these is predation, often defined as a mode of nutrition that involves consuming the body of another animal as food.
 It is important to note that, unlike parasitism, predation results in the death of the prey.
-From an ecological standpoint, this strategy is classified as one of the antagonistic interactions — either interspecific or intraspecific (cannibalism) — which have evolved through mutual adaptation, a clear example of coevolution.
+From an ecological standpoint, this strategy is classified as one of the antagonistic interactions, which may be interspecific or intraspecific (cannibalism), and which have evolved through mutual adaptation, providing a clear example of coevolution.
 Along with other forms of interspecies interactions, predation plays a major role in shaping ecosystem structure [1] [2].

 For potential prey, becoming a food source is clearly disadvantageous, which is why many species have evolved numerous ways to avoid this fate.
-Unsurprisingly, predators have, in turn, developed diverse hunting strategies — either solitary or cooperative — to overcome these defenses.
+Unsurprisingly, predators have in turn developed a variety of hunting strategies, whether hunting alone or in groups, to overcome these defenses.

 When we think of predators, we most often imagine animals.
 However, this nutritional strategy is also present in other groups of organisms: certain plants (like carnivorous sundews Drosera and Venus flytraps Dionea), specialized fungi (Stylopage grandis, Arthrobotrys oligosporus, among others), and even microorganisms such as the large amoeba Amoeba proteus.

-Some animals capture their prey in motion.
-This chase can be fast but usually short-lived — if the prey is not caught almost immediately, the predator often gives up, as seen with the cheetah Acinonyx jubatus.
-Other species prefer longer pursuits where the exhaustion of the prey is the key factor, like in the gray wolf Canis lupus.
-Ambush hunting is also a common strategy, used for instance by the northern pike Esox lucius.
+Some animals capture their prey while in motion.
+Such chases may be fast but are usually short, and if the prey is not caught almost immediately, the predator often abandons the pursuit, as seen in the cheetah Acinonyx jubatus.
+Other species rely on longer pursuits in which the exhaustion of the prey is the decisive factor, as in the gray wolf Canis lupus.
+Ambush hunting is another widespread strategy, exemplified by the northern pike Esox lucius.

 A chase is not the only predatory method.
 Some predators capture their prey using a quick strike of the tongue (frogs Anura, chameleons Chamaeleonidae) or with stinging cells (cnidarians Cnidaria).
 Another relatively frequent method involves building traps of various kinds.
 One of the most well-known examples is the spider's web Araneae.

-Much more rarely mentioned — at least among trap-building predatory animals — are the antlions Myrmeleon.
-The very name — both in Polish and Latin, ultimately derived from Greek — combining "ant" and "lion," is intriguing.
-So, let us take a closer look at these fascinating creatures.
+Far less often mentioned, at least among trap-building predatory animals, are the antlions Myrmeleon.
+Their very name, in both Polish and Latin and ultimately derived from Greek, combines the words "ant" and "lion," which makes it especially intriguing.
+Let us therefore take a closer look at these fascinating creatures.

 Antlions